Gregor Grahovac

 Gregor Grahovac (born 24 April 2000) is a Slovenian athlete born in Ljubljana.

 Biography

 A member of the Mass Ljubljana athletic club, multiple national and cup champion, he was a Balkan youth champion in the 400-meter run.
-With a member relay, he won first place at the Balkan Indoor Championships in Istanbul, where they broke the national record and the record of the Balkan Championships in the 4 x 400 meters.
+With a member relay, he won first place at the Balkan Indoor Championships in Istanbul, where they broke the national record and the record of the Balkan Championships in the 4 × 400 meters.
 In addition to this record, he also owns several records in several age categories.
 The biggest success is a bronze medal at the EYOF (European Youth Olympic Festival) in Georgia in the 400-meter run and a place in the finals of the U18 World Championships in Kenya in the 400-meter run, in which he qualified as the only European.
 In addition, he is a media technician and IAM student.